nicosmith13/nicosmith13/README.md

 - 👋 Hi, I’m @nicosmith13
-- 👀 I’m interested in computer science
+- 👀 I’m a computer science student
-- 🌱 I’m currently learning Java, html, css, javascript
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: nicozelek9@gmail.com
+- 📫 How to reach me: nico.zelek9@gmail.com

 <!---
 nicosmith13/nicosmith13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.